You did it. Your Alabama LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 Reminders are always nice.
 They help you stay on top of your business requirements and ensure that you won’t fall out of good standing.

-However, the Alabama Department of Revenue expects that you’ll keep track of your LLC due dates, so they don’t send reminders before your Annual Report and Business Privilege Tax are due.
+However, the Alabama Department of Revenue expects that you’ll keep track of your LLC due dates, so they don’t send reminders before your Business Privilege Tax and Annual Report filing is due.
 They will, however, mail a delinquency notice to your LLC business address if you fail to pay on time.

 You probably have a full plate as it is, and the thought of adding one more responsibility to your to-do list might make you shudder.
 You’re not alone.